THE POWER OF RESEARCH, INNOVATION & SOCIAL ENTERPRISING

 Strategy for change

-If we target change, then Mungiu-Pippidi (2017b) argues that we need a “Theory of change” addressing why the status quo would change and who would bring the desired evolution.
-(HR&S is using the terminology “Strategy for change” instead of the commonly use “Theory of change”, to avoid confusion with the terminology “Scientific theory”.)
+If we target change, then, Mungiu-Pippidi (2017b) argues, we need a “Theory of change” addressing why the status quo would change and who would bring the desired evolution.
+(HR&S is using the terminology “Strategy for change” instead of the commonly used “Theory of change” to avoid confusion with the terminology “Scientific theory”.)
 Mungiu-Pippidi (2017b) also claims that the main theories of change presently informing intervention are too general: modernization theory (although education and economic development have increased over the past twenty years without bringing better governance), and state modernization (the belief that by building state capacity, the integrity problems will be resolved).